 10 a.m. — Coffee + Container

-I would start the day at PublicUs, because get yourself a coffee and something to eat and everything that they make, they make in-house.
+I would start the day at PublicUs, because you can get yourself a coffee and something to eat and everything that they make, they make in-house.
 It’s so delicious.
 It’s also right by my store, of course, which is the Container Park, and there’s plenty to explore there in the morning.

 12 p.m. — Downtown Lunch Spots

 Le Thai is delicious.
 It’s kind of an artsy vibe and a great local neighborhood spot.
-That or Santo’s Tacos—it’s one of those places that you seat yourself and everything reasonably priced.
-They have these really cool holy candles on the wall but instead of Jesus or Mary, they have pictures of Amy Winehouse, and other stars.
+That or Santo’s Tacos—it’s one of those places that you seat yourself and everything is reasonably priced.
+They have these really cool holy candles on the wall but instead of Jesus or Mary, they have pictures of Amy Winehouse and other stars.
 I love it.

 2 p.m. — Explore the Elements

 Springs Preserve is not something you would expect to find in Vegas.
 It’s got an outdoor and botanical garden and a little natural history museum.
 It’s great for families or a day activity.